BeanstalkFarms/Beanstalk/projects/subgraph-beanstalk/README.md

 When using graph cli commands, you will often need to specify which manifest file should be used.
 This is necessary to support multiple chains in the same codebase.
 The commands which need it will be evident - as they will fail when unable to find a `subgraph.yaml` file.
 In those commands, include `./manifest/${chain}.yaml` as the final argument to the command.
 See scripts inside `package.json` for examples.

+It may be necessary to run `yarn build-cache` prior to a new deployment build.
+This updates historical cached values, particularly as it pertains to the L1 -> L2 migration.
+It will be necessary to re-run these scripts if updates to the L1 subgraph are made that need to have some values carried to the L2 subgraph.
+Note that it may not always be appropriate to run every script in the corresponding `cache-builder` directory, use with caution.

 ### Development

 # Handler organization strategy